 - PINA co-sponsored the 2014 and 2016 North American Permaculture Convergences in Minnesota and California respectively, sending members of its board and staff to meet our constituency at these events.

 - We prepared and published a white paper on policy and best practices for establishing regional permaculture institutes, associations, or Hubs, as we refer to them.
-Our efforts to date have resulted in two regional hubs forming or affiliating, covering 13 US states and one-quarter of the US population.
-We expect a third hub to join PINA by the end of 2019, and we have been in conversation with groups in half-a-dozen other regions for similar purposes.
+Our efforts to date have resulted in three regional hubs forming or affiliating, covering 13 US states and one-quarter of the US population.
+We have been in conversation with groups in half-a-dozen other regions for similar purposes.

 - We have created and are adding to a database of graduates of the permaculture design course (PDC).